CSPI-QE/ocp-ci-docs/docs/Guides/OCP CI Internals/Container_Creation_Guide.md

    assert 1 == 1
 ```

 When creating your tests, there shouldn't be much of a change outside of keeping in mind that you will need to target a cluster from outside of said cluster.
-Another thing to keep in mind is that resources located behind Red Hat's firewalls will not be accessible as both the _Prow Cluster_ and the _Test Cluster_ will be running in AWS.
+Another thing to keep in mind is that resources located behind Red Hat's firewalls will not be accessible as both the _Prow Cluster_ and the _Test Cluster_ will be running outside of Red Hat's network..

 > **IMPORTANT:**
-> If your tests require any variables prior to executing the tests, please work with the Interop team know ahead of time which variables you need and (if needed) how to retrieve those variables.
+> If your tests require any variables prior to executing the tests, please work with the Interop team ahead of time which variables you need and (if needed) how to retrieve those variables.
 It is possible to get a variable (i.e. the web address of the test cluster) during a previous container's execution and that variable can be placed in a file in the `SHARED_DIR` for usage in other containers.

 #### The Container
 Now that we have tests created, we can create a Dockerfile that will build an image to run the tests.
 Before writing the Dockerfile, it can be helpful to list any requirements to run the tests.
 To run the tests above, the container will need: